Online Bandit Learning with Offline Preference Data for Improved RLHF: A Practical Approximation of the Algorithm

 which are well understood to have a distribution that approximates the actual posterior distribution.
-Note that the perturbed surrogate loss function is convex, and hence can be optimized easily.
+Note that the perturbed surrogate loss function is convex, can be optimized easily and is independent of the number of arms, and hence is scalable to infinitely-many armed bandit setting as well.
 In addition, it can be extended easily to the setting where the offline dataset comes from \emph{multiple} experts with different $(\lambda_{i}, \beta_{i})$ competence tuples.
 Specifically, for $M$ experts, there will be $M$ similar terms for $\Lcal_{2}'(\cdot)$ and $\Lcal_{3}'(\cdot)$ respectively, while $\Lcal_{1}'(\cdot)$ will remain unchanged.
-To conclude, the final practical algorithm which we refer to as \texttt{Bootstrapped warmPref-PS}, is summarized as Algorithm \ref{alg:practical_Prefwarm-PS}.
+This yields the {\fontfamily{ugm}\selectfont Bootstrapped} $\mathsf{warmPref-PS}$ as Algorithm \ref{alg:practical_Prefwarm-PS}.